Christopher Clark

 In 2017, I reported from the Democratic Republic of Congo on a fellowship from the International Reporting Project.

-Since 2018, I have co-directed two 25-minute documentaries for Al Jazeera’s ‘Witness’ series: ‘South Africa’s Reluctant Vigilante’ and “South Africa’s Deadly Politics’.
+I have co-directed two 25-minute documentaries for Al Jazeera’s ‘Witness’ series: ‘South Africa’s Reluctant Vigilante’ and “South Africa’s Deadly Politics’.
 My solo directorial debut, ‘The Race’, was released in early 2019 as part of a BBC Africa series on African masculinity.
 I’ve also produced and co-directed short films for Mongabay, TRAFFIC and the Global Initiative Against Transnational Organized Crime.

 My first book, Clare: The Killing of a Gentle Activist, a “compelling” and “deeply moving” work of narrative non-fiction, was published by Tafelberg in May 2022.